sonicdex/artemis/README.md

 ## Features

 - Seamless integration with multiple Internet Computer wallets
-- Simplified wallet connection, disconnection, and auto-reconnection
+- Simplified wallet connection, disconnection, and other functions
-- Built-in support for signatures and transaction status monitoring
+- Built-in support for signatures
-- Automatic data updates in response to wallet, block, and network changes
-- Svelte store-based state management for reactive updates
 - Batch transaction support for complex operations
 - Robust error handling and delegation refresh mechanisms
+- Lightweight

 ## Supported Wallets

 - Internet Identity
-- NFID
 - Plug
 - More to be added